phanrahan/magmathon/README.md

 ## Magma Tutorial
 The tutorial covers the basics of the magma hardware design language, introducing users to the circuit abstraction, wiring, types, and operators.
-In this session, we will walk through creating a simple circuit in magma that blinks an LED on the Lattice IceStick.
-This simple introductory circuit is analogous to writing Hello World in a programming language, and introduces the fundamental concept of magma as well as demonstrating the integration with the open source synthesis tools used to program the FPGA.

 ## Freeform hacking
 The afternoon will be devoted free form hacking where attendees are free to